 The Alzheimer's Association provides a direct and … Read More

-As you get older, it is natural to be concerned about the possibility that you or a loved one will begin showing signs of Alzheimer’s disease (AD).
-In fact, among adults who are age 65 or older, one in nine will develop AD, according to the Alzheimer’s Association.
-But, how
+As you get older, it's natural to be concerned about the possibility that you or a loved one will begin showing signs of dementia.
+In fact, among adults who are age 65 or older, one in nine will develop Alzheimer's disease (AD), according to the Read More

-Researchers are exploring new approaches that are increasing scientific understanding of dementia with Lewy bodies (or DLB).
+Researchers are exploring new approaches that are increasing scientific understanding of dementia with Lewy bodies (or DLB), also known as lewy body dementia.
 In one study, the transplantation of stem cells into DLB-damaged areas of the brains of mice revitalized those regions and resulted in dramatic improvements in the animals’ … Read More